Industry Analysis Framework: The 5-Forces Method for Market Assessment

 Count your direct rivals.
 More players usually means more intense rivalry.
 Check their market share spread too.

-The Small Business Administration reports that industries with 5+ major rivals see 23% lower profit margins.
-This data matters for your industry review business plan estimates.
+Industries with many major rivals typically see lower profit margins.
+This matters for your industry review business plan estimates.

 Study how rivals compete.
 Do they focus on price, quality, or service?
 Understanding rivalry patterns helps you position your business better.